 Kopech earns first MLB win as White Sox beat Tigers 7-2

+DETROIT (AP) -- With his major league debut out of the way, Michael Kopech was able to take the mound with a little less fanfare the second time around.

+"I felt calm," the Chicago rookie said.
+"I felt comfortable.
+I felt relaxed.
+It was still a great experience.
+I just felt a lot more easygoing today."
-DETROIT -- Michael Kopech pitched six impressive innings for his first major league win and the Chicago White Sox scored four runs in the third on their way to a 7-2 victory over the Detroit Tigers on Sunday.

-Kopech (1-0) allowed a run and seven hits in his second career start.
-The highly touted right-hander was limited to two scoreless innings when it rained in his debut Tuesday against Minnesota.
-He threw 86 pitches Sunday, finishing with four strikeouts and no walks.
+Kopech pitched six impressive innings for his first big league win and the Chicago White Sox scored 4 runs in the third on their way to a 7-2 victory over the Detroit Tigers on Sunday.
+Kopech was limited to two scoreless innings when it rained in his debut Tuesday against Minnesota.
+The highly touted right-hander threw 86 pitches Sunday, allowing a run and seven hits.

+"I know it sounds silly to say that in my second start in the big leagues I didn't have my best stuff, but I didn't have my best stuff today," Kopech said.
+"It was one of those outings where I had to grind through it."

 Jace Fry came on in the ninth for the White Sox with the bases loaded and one out, and he retired the final two batters for his third save.